 After having spent most of the day exploring the World War 1 Museum, we were famished, and BBQ sounded like the perfect remedy.
 Our daughter had joined us for this excursion, so it gave me more dishes to test.
 This was a sacrifice I was willing to make.
 She chose the Turkey Sandwich with fries and a side of Cole slaw.
 The turkey slices have a little heft to them, and were not paper thin.
 This allowed them to stand up better to the sauce, which is a nice blend of sweet with a little kick.
 Evidently, his father was known to have a hotter sauce, which meant he didn’t have to make as much.

 Crystal ordered her standard Ham Sandwich, but did get a little creative with the sweet tater fries.
-These were long cut, and crisp, while maintaining their texture on the inside.
-As we soon learned, it is fashionable to dip the sweet taters in the BBQ sauce.
+These were long cut, and had a distinct crispness, while maintaining their smooth texture on the inside.
+As I soon learned, it is fashionable to dip the sweet taters in the BBQ sauce.
 It certainly creates a flavor combination that is pleasing, but hard to describe.
 You’ll just have to try it for yourself.

 More Than A Meal

 Having never visited Danny Edwards BBQ, I felt it fitting to sample a wider variety of the menu.
 When I found the Combo Plate on the menu, then I knew it would fit the bill.
 Loaded with chicken, ribs, beef, and burnt ends, this plate is a meat lovers miracle.
 They even include a side, and I fell onto my all time favorite, onion rings.
 Hailing from a barbecue city, I realize my opinion is just one in a sea full of ‘cue lovers.
 I’ll throw mine out, and y’all can argue over the merits.
 The ribs were a little drier than I prefer, but had a nice smoke flavor.
 The chicken was chicken.
 (I never understood wasting smoke on something smaller than a pig.)
-The burnt ends were packed full of flavor, but note that they do have some crispy parts.
+The burnt ends were packed full of flavor, but note that they do have some extra crispy parts.
 The sliced beef had to be some of the most tender and juicy that I have ever savored.
 Overall, everything was acceptable, with much rising above the normal fare.
-Even after a five hour museum visit, the portions were large enough that we all departed with to-go boxes.
-We then followed the advice given at Danny Edwards Blvd Barbecue, “Eat it & Beat it!”
+We packed up what we couldn’t finish and heeded the advice given at Danny Edwards Blvd Barbecue; “Eat it & Beat it!”